philgyford/pepysdiary/README.md

 Run the Django `manage.py` file with any of the usual commands, within the pipenv virtual environment. e.g.

-    ./run manage makemigrations
+    $ ./run manage makemigrations

 The development environment has [django-extensions](https://django-extensions.readthedocs.io/en/latest/index.html) installed so you can use its `shell_plus` and other commands. e.g.:

     $ ./run manage shell_plus
     $ ./run manage show_urls

-### `./run sp`

-Run the `shell_plus` command from django-extensions.

 ### `./run tests`

-It runs `collectstatic` and then runs all the Django tests.
+Runs all the Django tests.
+If it complains you might need to do `./run manage collecstatic` first.

 Run a folder, file, or class of tests, or a single test, something like this:

-    ./run tests tests.core
+    $ ./run tests tests.core
-    ./run tests tests.core.test_views
+    $ ./run tests tests.core.test_views
-    ./run tests tests.core.test_views.HomeViewTestCase
+    $ ./run tests tests.core.test_views.HomeViewTestCase
-    ./run tests tests.core.test_views.HomeViewTestCase.test_response_200
+    $ ./run tests tests.core.test_views.HomeViewTestCase.test_response_200

 ### `./run coverage`

-It runs `collectstatic` and then all the tests with coverage.
+Run all the tests with coverage.
 The HTML report files will be at `htmlcov/index.html`.

-### `./run flake8`

-Lints the python code with flake8.
-Add any required arguments on the end.

-### `./run black`

-Runs the Black formatter over the python code.
-Add any required arguments on the end.

 ### `./run psql`

 Conects to PosgreSQL with psql.
 Add any required arguments on the end.
-Uses the `pepysdiary` database unless you specify another like:
+Uses the `hines` database unless you specify another like:

-    ./run psql -d databasename
+    $ ./run psql -d databasename

-### `./run pipenv:outdated`

-List any installed python packages (default and develop) that are outdated.

-### `./run pipenv:update`
+### `./run pipsync`

-Update any installed python packages (default and develop) that are outdated.
+Update the installed python depenencies depending on the contents of `requirements.txt`.

 ### `./run yarn:outdated`